-Air Canada Aeroplan has launched a new HotelSavers program, which on the surface might be the best hotel redemption opportunity we’ve seen from an airline loyalty program.
+In October 2022, Air Canada Aeroplan launched the HotelSavers program, which on the surface might be the best hotel redemption opportunity we’ve seen from an airline loyalty program.
 While I’m not sure most savvy consumers will use it, I appreciate Aeroplan thinking outside the box.

 Aeroplan offering better value on hotel redemptions

 Many airline loyalty programs give members opportunities to redeem their rewards points for things other than flights, though it almost never represents a good value.
-Along those lines, Aeroplan has introduced HotelSavers, a new program for redeeming Aeroplan points for hotels:
+Along those lines, Aeroplan offers HotelSavers, a program for redeeming Aeroplan points for hotels:

-- Aeroplan will have a simple rewards grid that makes it easy to know how many points you need for a stay at a hotel, as there will be eight categories
+- Aeroplan has a simple rewards grid that makes it easy to know how many points you need for a stay at a hotel, as there are eight categories

-- Aeroplan is partnering directly with 39 hotel brands across 11 chains, and as a result is able to offer savings (in points) of up to 30% vs. non-HotelSavers hotels available on the Aeroplan reservation platform (these will still be available)
+- Aeroplan is partnering directly with 39 hotel brands across 11 chains, and as a result is able to offer savings (in points) of up to 30% vs. non-HotelSavers hotels available on the Aeroplan reservation platform (these are still available, available)

 - Free night rewards start at 10,000 points for a standard room, with no restrictions on room availability; you can also redeem part cash and part points toward these redemptions